benmvp/slides/2016/confoo/flexbox.md

 - So let's go through all of the flexbox properties
 - It all starts with `display:flex` (or `display:inline-flex`) on the container
 - It enables a flex context for all its direct children.
+- Since the slides are web-based, we practice Flexbox right in the slides

 /////